a-albayrak/programming-fundamentals-hw3/README.md

 This project implements a **Library Management System** using **Java**, where users can borrow books and magazines, and the system manages borrowing fees, late charges, discounts, and more.
 The project makes use of **Abstract Data Types (ADTs)**, **interfaces**, **abstract classes**, **inheritance**, and **polymorphism**.

-## Project Structure

-- **Abstract Classes and Interfaces**: These are used to manage different borrowable items like books and magazines and to apply discounts based on member types.
-- **Inheritance and Polymorphism**: Different types of members (students and general) and items (books and magazines) are implemented using these OOP concepts.

 ## Features

 1. **Item Borrowing**: